MSI Spatium M480 Play review

 MSI’s new offering is a part of the Spatium lineup of their SSDs.
 It is a slightly modified version of the M480 drive which launched recently.
-MSI has taken its already proven formula and optimized it to best suit the console’s specs and requirements.
+MSI has optimized its already proven formula to best suit the console’s specs and requirements.
 On paper, the drive has some impressive specs.
 Let us have a look at them.

 Model NameSpatium M480 PCIe 4.0 NVMe M.2 Play